nico-aero/Detox/docs/APIRef.Expect.md

 **Deprecated:** Use `.not.toExist()` instead.

-Expects the element to not exist within the app’s current UI hierarchy.
+Expects the element to not exist within the app's current UI hierarchy.

 ```js
 await expect(element(by.id('RandomJunk959'))).toNotExist();